peterge1998/workspaceautobackforth/README.md

 ## Todo
 - Indicator in status bar, number which was the last active workspace
 - Add a GUI to change the shortcut.
-Currently Super+G
+Currently Super+S